alexeysas/sdc-behavioral-cloning/writeup_template.md

 | Fully connected		| 50x10        									|
 | Fully connected		| 10x1        									|

-Basicly I've used sligtly modified NVIDIA network by adding dropout layers to prevent overfitting.
+Basically I've used slightly modified NVIDIA network by adding dropout layers to prevent over fitting.

 I've used MSE as accuracy metric and 'Adam' optimizer.
-As Adam optimizer is used instead of SDG we dont have to tune learning rate parameter.
+As Adam optimizer is used instead of SGD we don't have to tune learning rate parameter.

-However, there are a copuple of addtional parameters were tuned to make model work well:
+However, there are a couple of additional parameters were tuned to make model work well:

 * ignore_threshold - angles less than this value are ignored for the training data with probability below.
-Was set to 0.1 for thefinal model
+Was set to 0.1 for the final model
 * remove_probability - remove data from training with small steering angles with this probability.
 0.7 value was selected for thr final model.
 * correction angle - angle adjustment for left and right camera models.
 0.3 was selected for final model.
 * number of epoch
 * batch size = 32

-After the collection process, I and up with X data points with following angles distribution:
+After data pre-processing and augmentation I've end up with X data points with following angles distribution:

-![alt text][image6]
+![alt text][image9]

 Finally I randomly shuffled the data set and put 0.1% of the data into a validation set.
 Although, I was able to fit all my training data in my PCs memory and used in memory training (main.py lines 224-256) as it a way faster to run.
 I've provide avility to use generator based approach in case I have a lot of data avalible (main.py lines 198-222), however it works a bit slower than in-memory approah.